Russia blasts Kyiv, other Ukrainian cities in deadly strikes - KESQ

 Associated Press

-Monday’s intense, hours-long attack by Russia marked a sudden military escalation in its assault on Ukraine.
-It came a day after Putin called the explosion Saturday on the huge bridge connecting Russia to its annexed territory of Crimea a “terrorist act” masterminded by Ukrainian special services.

-Putin, speaking in a video call with members of Russia’s Security Council, said the Russian military launched “precision weapons” from the air, sea and ground to target key energy and military command facilities.
+Speaking in a video call with members of Russia’s Security Council, Putin said the Russian military launched “precision weapons” from the air, sea and ground to target key energy and military command facilities.

+But the intense hours-long barrage on major cities hit residential areas and critical infrastructure facilities alike, portending a major surge in the war amid a successful Ukrainian counteroffensive in recent weeks.

+The Ukrainian General Staff said 84 cruise missiles and 24 drones were use in the barrage.
+Ukrainian forces shot down 56 aerial targets, it said.

 Moscow’s war in Ukraine is approaching its eight-month milestone, and the Kremlin has been reeling from humiliating battlefield setbacks in areas of eastern Ukraine it is trying to annex.

-Blasts struck in the capital’s Shevchenko district, a large area in the center of Kyiv that includes the historic old town as well as several government offices, Mayor Vitali Klitschko said.
+Blasts struck in the capital’s Shevchenko district, a large area in the center of the city that includes the historic old town as well as several government offices, Mayor Vitali Klitschko said.

-Ukrainian President Volodymyr Zelenskyy said Russian forces launched dozens of missiles and Iranian-built drones against Ukraine.

-The General Staff of the Ukraine Armed Forces said 75 missiles were fired against Ukrainian targets, with 41 of them neutralized by air defenses.

-The targets were civilian areas and energy facilities in 10 cities, Zelenskyy said in a video address. “(The Russians) chose such a time and such targets on purpose to inflict the most damage,” Zelenskyy said.
+Russian forces targeted civilian areas and energy facilities in 10 cities, Ukrainian President Volodymyr Zelenskyy said in a video address.
+The Russians “chose such a time and such targets on purpose to inflict the most damage,” Zelenskyy said.

-The morning strikes sent Kyiv residents back into bomb shelters for the first time in months.
-The city’s subway system stopped train services and made the stations available once more as places for refuge.
+The morning strikes sent Kyiv residents into bomb shelters for the first time in months.
+The city’s subway system stopped train services and again made the stations available as places for refuge.

-While air raid sirens have continued throughout the war in Ukraine’s major cities across the country, in Kyiv and other areas where there have been months of calm many Ukrainians had begun to ignore their warnings and go about their normal business.
+While air raid sirens have continued throughout the war in cities across the country, in Kyiv and elsewhere many Ukrainians had begun to ignore their warnings after months of calm.

 That changed on Monday morning.
-The attacks arrived in Kyiv at the start of the morning rush hour, when commuter traffic was beginning to pick up.
-At least one of the vehicles struck near the Kyiv National University appeared to be a commuter minibus, known as a “marshrutka” and which is a popular albeit often crowded alternative to the city’s bus and metro routes.
+The attacks struck Kyiv at the start of the morning rush hour, when commuter traffic was beginning to pick up.
+At least one of the vehicles struck near Kyiv National University appeared to be a commuter minibus, known as a “marshrutka,” a popular alternative to the city’s bus and metro routes.

-Nearby, at least one strike landed in the popular Shevchenko Park, leaving a large hole near a children’s playground.
+Nearby, at least one strike landed in Shevchenko Park, leaving a large hole near a children’s playground.

-Among the targets hit was a pedestrian bridge known as the Klitschko bridge — a landmark in central Kyiv with its glass panels.
-Closed-circuit television footage shared by an adviser to Ukraine’s interior minister showed a huge explosion as the bridge was apparently targeted.
-A man seen on the bridge just before the explosion is seen running away after the blast.
+Among the targets hit was the Klitschko pedestrian bridge — a landmark in central Kyiv with its glass panels.
+Closed-circuit television footage showed a huge explosion as the bridge was struck, and a man running away after the blast.

-Lesia Vasylenko, a member of Ukraine’s parliament, tweeted a photo showing that at least one explosion occurred near the main building of the Kyiv National University in central Kyiv.

-Elsewhere, Russia targeted civilian areas and energy infrastructure as air raid sirens sounded in every region of Ukraine, except Russia-annexed Crimea, for four straight hours.
+Elsewhere, Russia targeted civilian areas and energy infrastructure as air raid sirens sounded in every region of Ukraine except Russia-annexed Crimea, for four straight hours — an attack that spanned from Kharkiv in the east to Lviv in the west, near the Polish border.

 Associated Press journalists in Dnipro city saw the bodies of multiple people killed at an industrial site on the city’s outskirts.
-Windows in the area had been blown out and glass littered the street.
-A telecommunications building was hit.

-Ukrainian media also reported explosions in a number of other locations, including the western city of Lviv, which has been a refuge for many people fleeing the fighting in the east, as well as in Kharkiv, Ternopil, Khmelnytskyi, Zhytomyr and Kropyvnytskyi.
+Four people were killed and 19 injured in the city, local officials said.

+Witnesses said one missile landed in front of a bus during the morning rush hour.
+Despite heavy damage to the vehicle, officials said no passengers were killed.

+Natalia Nesterenko, a mathematician, said she saw one missile fly by her Dnipro apartment balcony as she was working in her kitchen.
+Then she heard two explosions.

 Kharkiv was hit three times, Mayor Ihor Terekhov said.
 The strikes knocked out the electricity and water supply.
 Energy infrastructure was also hit in Lviv, regional Gov. Maksym Kozytskyi said.

-Three cruise missiles launched against Ukraine from Russian ships in the Black Sea crossed Moldova’s airspace, the country’s Foreign Affairs Minister Nicu Popescu complained.
+Three cruise missiles launched against Ukraine from Russian ships in the Black Sea crossed Moldova’s airspace, said the country’s foreign affairs minister, Nicu Popescu.

-A day earlier, Putin had called the attack on the Kerch Bridge to Crimea a terrorist act carried out by Ukrainian special services.
-In a meeting Sunday with the chairman of Russia’s Investigative Committee, Putin said “there’s no doubt it was a terrorist act directed at the destruction of critically important civilian infrastructure.”

-The Kerch Bridge is important to Russia strategically, as a military supply line to its forces in Ukraine, and symbolically, as an emblem of its claims on Crimea.
-No one has claimed responsibility for damaging the 12-mile (19-kilometer) -long bridge, the longest in Europe.

-Amid the onslaught, Zelenskyy said on his Telegram account that Russia is “trying to destroy us and wipe us off the face of the earth.”

-The attacks appeared set to bring a fresh bout of international condemnation for Russia.
+The attacks brought out a fresh bout of international condemnation of Russia.

 German Chancellor Olaf Scholz’s spokesman, Steffen Hebestreit, said the Group of Seven industrial powers will hold a videoconference Tuesday on the situation which Zelenskyy will address.
 Germany currently chairs the G-7.

 In an ominous move, Belarusian President Alexander Lukashenko announced Monday that he and Putin have agreed to deploy a joint “regional grouping of troops” amid the escalation of fighting in Ukraine.
-He offered no details as to where the grouping will be deployed, when and what for.
+He offered no details.

 Lukashenko repeated his claims that Ukraine is plotting an attack on Belarus, sparking fears the stage is being set for preemptive action by Minsk.